openvinotoolkit/openvino.genai/src/README.md

 1. Installed OpenVINO™ GenAI

-    > To use OpenVINO GenAI with models that are already in OpenVINO format, no additional dependencies are needed.
+    > To use OpenVINO GenAI with models that are already in OpenVINO format, no additional python dependencies are needed.
 To
     > convert models with optimum-cli and to run the examples, install the dependencies in
     > [./samples/requirements.txt](./samples/requirements.txt):
     ```sh